Keeper-Security/secrets-manager/sdk/rust/README.md

-# secrets-manager-rust
-secrets-manager-rust
+## Secrets Manager -  Rust
+This SDK helps you retrieve and manage your secrets from keeper.

-# How to get it to work locally
+### How to get it to work locally
 To get it to work locally we need to have
 * Rust installed
 * cargo installed
 * rustc installed

-This SDK requires that openssl is installed on your OS and that it is accessible by rust.
-To get this working you need pkg-config to be runnable by rust when its building.

-> sudo apt install pkg-config

 ## Code usage samples